SGolbert/sgolbert-movie-challenge/README.md

 # Testing

 Testing is included in the repository by using Jest and react-test-renderer.
 At the moment it consists of snapshot testing of the three types of pages by feeding them with constant input data (no API call).

+# State management

+The current displayed page in the sliders of the category and movie by category pages is saved in local storage and managed by the useState React hook.
+The use of Redux for such a simple use case is not recommended.